jsdosanj/JSON-Web-Tokens/README.md

 # jwtToken-react-express
-Front- and backend for showing how jwt auth work.
+Frontend & Backend for showing how JSON Web Tokens Authentication Works

-## Usage
+## Context
+I followed freeCodeCamp's tutorial on JSON Web Tokens, and am learning jwt.

 ### Backend
 First ... create a .env file to store your secrets and port.
 Something like this: